-Until ENTER is pressed, editing changes are not registered by the relay.
-Therefore, press ENTER to store the new value in memory.
+Until ENTER to store the new value in memory.
 This flash message will momentarily appear as confirmation of the storing process.
 Numerical values which contain decimal places will be rounded-off if more decimal place digits are entered than specified by the step value.